Hospital Saint Bois Murals

-The murals of the Saint Bois Hospital were a set of 35 murals at the Martirené Pavilion at the Hospital Saint Bois in Uruguay.
+The murals of the Saint Bois Hospital were a series of 35 murals at the Martirené Pavilion at the Hospital Saint Bois in Uruguay.
 The murals were created by Joaquín Torres-García and the members of the Taller Torres García art group and were inaugurated on July 29, 1944.

 History

 Creation

-In 1944, the Director of the Hospital Saint Bois Pavilion, Dr. Pablo Purriel, contacted Joaquín Torres-García to request a mural that would distract tuberculosis patients from the pain and anguish that they were suffering.
+In 1944, the Director of the Hospital Saint Bois Pavilion, Dr. Pablo Purriel, contacted Joaquín Torres-García to request a mural that would distract tuberculosis patients from the pain and anguish hey were suffering.
 Of the 35 murals, 7 were painted by Torres-García and the other 28 by twenty of his students from the Taller Torres García art school.
 The women who participated were Quela Rovira, Elsa Andrada, Esther Barrios de Martín, María Helena García Brunel, Teresa Olascoaga and Josefina Canel.
 The men who participated were Augusto Torres, Horacio Torres, Julio Alpuy, Gonzalo Fonseca, Daniel de los Santos, Julián San Vicente, Manuel Pailós, Sergio de Castro, Alceu Ribeiro, Luis A. Gentieu, Juan Pardo, Andrés Moskovics, Héctor Ragni, and Daymán Antúnez.

-The murals were designed to follow an abstract theme and to draw from the Universal Constructivism art movement developed by the Taller Torres Garcia group, with added elements of daily life in the country.
+The murals were designed to follow an abstract theme and to draw from the Universal Constructivism art movement developed by the Taller Torres García group, with added elements from daily life in the country.
 Thus, the murals represented themes of farming, music, education, and community, among others.

 The creation of these murals was entirely voluntary, and there was no charge for their design or execution.

 In 1996, the murals were declared Historical Heritage at the request of the 'Commission of the Historical, Artistic and Cultural Heritage of the Nation'.